Edgar-Donk/tkinter.ttk.style/README.md

 listbox['state']='disabled'
 ```

 The order of mapping states for the element is important.
-If the active tuple is placed before the pressed tuple then when the button or
+If the active tuple is placed before the pressed tuple then when the button
-scrollbar is pressed the colour remains as the active colour without changing for other states.
+or scrollbar is pressed the colour remains as the active colour without changing for other states.
 As ever - test first.

 It is useful to be able to see the individual widgets when changing their states.
 03states_themes.py gives you the abilty to do just
 that, there is no problem changing themes, however when changing states we need to cancel the previous state by applying the opposite
 state (you remember the state prefixed with an exclamion mark), we also have to ensure that we are dealing with a string rather than a
 tuple, further we must ensure that the tuple is not empty.
 In our example we are changing the state of a button, you can modify this
 or add another widget as required.
-Anticipating what is coming later I have enabled standard themes or additional themes from ttkthemes.
+Anticipating what is coming later I have enabled standard themes or additional themes from
+ttkthemes.

 It should be noted that states are not only used singly, they may be used in combination, particularly in dynamic situations.
 The
 common themes do not use the same states for any particular widget, if we are building custom widgets keep this in mind, as ever test
 using different themes.
-Check out the table 03mapped_states.md to see what states the common themes use with which widget.
+Check out the table 03mapped_states.md to see what states the themes commonly use with which widget.

 ## 04 Image - First Steps